goodmattg/goodmattg.github.io/_posts/2017-09-04-Recomittment-to-Posting.md

 ---
 layout: post
-title: Recommittment-to-Posting
+title: Recommitment to Posting
 ---

 I dropped the ball w.r.t posting my work and thoughts.
-I’m going to be posting a lot more starting with recaps of old projects and coding.
+I’m going to be posting a lot more starting with recaps of old research projects and coding.